erikafreeman/thecarboncaudex/_posts/2020-10-23-ClimateChangeI.md

 summary: What even is the pre-industrial era
 ---

 Most are familiar, at least vaguely, with the concept of climate change and the undeniable human drivers thereof.
-However, oft glazed over is a reflection upon the precise meaning of change in this context.
+However, oft glazed over is a reflection upon the precis e meaning of change in this context.

 Change in the general sense is the act or instance of making or becoming different ([Cambridge Dictionary](https://dictionary.cambridge.org/dictionary/english/change), 2020): with some sort of a baseline implicit to the definition.